jr0d/mercury/docs/dev_environment.rst

 Done!
 ~~~~~

 Pat yourself on the back!
-You should now be ready to begin hacking on Mercury!
+You are now be ready to begin hacking on Mercury!
 For full API documentation, be sure to
 check out the `API docs <https://jr0d.github.io/mercury_api_docs>`_.

 TODO: List mercury resources, slack, irc, mailing list, etc